danielrobertson/xkcdmessengerbot/README.md

-# xkcdmessengerbot
+# XkcdMessengerBot
-An interactive bot for the Facebook Messenger that brings you Xkcd content
+An interactive bot for Facebook Messenger that brings you Xkcd content.

+This project is in development.